 This article will be about losing your temper and anger management.
-In some ways, anger can be an healthy emotion.
-In other ways, it’s unhealthy.
-So, we’ll focus on how it can be both and how to deal with extreme bouts of anger.
-It’s important to note that anger management isn’t about never feeling angry.
-It’s about feeling it yet coping with it.
-If you’re the type of person who has a hard time controlling it or coping with those of others, this article might help you!
+In many ways, anger can be an healthy emotion.
+In other ways, it’s destructive and unhealthy.
+So, we will focus on how it can be both and how to deal with extreme waves of anger.

 Chapter 1:What Is Anger?
 What Is a Temper?

 Most emotions are proof of how humanity has survived for so many years.
 Anger is one of them.
 We naturally feel anger because it’s a natural response to threats.
 Our bodies releases adrenaline, and our senses become stronger.
 In the face of threats, we feel “on edge” because we need to be.
 It also helped us in days we competed for resources.
 We are no longer the hunters and gatherers that we were years ago.
 However, anger still persists in our daily lives.

 Meanwhile, losing your temper is largely associated with anger, especially those who have trouble controlling theirs.
 A temper is your ability to suppress the feeling of anger.
 If you have a short temper, you get angry easily.
 If you have an even temper, you are calm a lot of the time.
 Does that make you less angry?
 Not exactly.
 It simply means that you’re better at suppressing or hiding your anger so that it doesn’t affect others.

 Chapter 2:When Is Losing Your Temper a Problem?